getodk/xlsform-online/README.md

 # Overview
-XLSForm-online is a Django-based web application that uses pyxform to convert a XLSForm to an ODK XForm and shows the preview of the Form in Enketo Express.
+XLSForm Online is a Django-based web application that uses pyxform to convert a XLSForm to an ODK XForm and shows the preview of the Form in Enketo Express.

 # Run locally